CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab06.md

      ![](../Images/ai6l28.png)

      **Once again, the content should be blocked by your content filter**.

-### Summary
+## Summary

-In this lab, you've explored content filters and the ways in which they can help safeguard against potentially harmful or offensive content.
-Content filters are only one element of a comprehensive responsible AI solution, see [Responsible AI for Azure AI Foundry](https://learn.microsoft.com/azure/ai-foundry/responsible-use-of-ai-overview) for more information.
+In this lab, you deployed the Phi-4 model in Azure AI Foundry and explored how content filters enforce responsible AI practices.
+You tested the default content filters in the Chat Playground to see how harmful prompts are blocked, then created and applied a custom content filter with stricter thresholds.
+Finally, you validated the custom filter by submitting prompts and observing how responses were managed.
+By the end, you gained hands-on experience in configuring, applying, and testing content filters to safeguard generative AI applications.

+### You have successfully completed the Hands-on Lab!